 Made possible by funding from the European Commission’s B4Life initiative, the African Wildlife project will enable coordinated conservation work across the species’ natural habitats.
-Interested parties can learn about applying for grant by visiting the apply for a grant section here.
+Interested parties can learn about applying for grant on the page apply for a grant.

 Despite successful conservation action in southern Africa, the lion (Panthera leo) remains listed as globally Vulnerable by the IUCN Red List of Threatened Species™ due to declines in other regions across Africa.
 Recent studies indicated approximately 7,000 cheetahs (Acinonyx jubatus) remain in the wild.
 Meanwhile, only 500 Endangered Ethiopian wolves (Canis simensis) survive, confined to isolated mountain ranges in Ethiopia’s highlands.
 Leopards are also declining in most of their range.